 Descriptive analysis was conducted for the sample of departing teachers that completed the survey.
 Contextual characteristics from demographic questions were summarized.
-Items were organized in sets with five-point Likert-type response scales.
+Items were organized in sets with fivepoint Likert-type response scales.
 The percentages of responses within each response category were calculated for all items in each item set.
 Results are displayed in charts ordered by the percentage responding to the upper two response scale categories.
-Results from the upper two response scale categories are displayed by teachers who were making lateral vs. non-lateral moves and by teachers with relatively less (5 years or less) vs. more (greater than 5 years) teaching experience.
+Results from the upper two response scale categories from the various item sets were also examined by teachers who were making lateral vs. non-lateral moves and by teachers with relatively less (5 years or less) vs. more (greater than 5 years) teaching experience.
 Finally, a latent profile analysis (LPA) was conducted to examine patterns of responses while taking into account the multivariate nature of the various item sets.
 This report focuses on the descriptive results and an overview of the LPA results.